emre/tower/README.md

 # Static files and Nginx

-Add a STATIC_ROOT to serve the static files.
+Add a STATIC_ROOT variable to your `local_settings.py` to serve the static files.

 ```
 STATIC_ROOT = "/var/www/tower"